gregorwolf/SAP-NPM-API-collection/apis/approuter/doc/extending.md

 The application router defines the following slots where you can insert custom middleware:
 * `first` - right after the _connect_ application is created, and before any application router middleware.
 At this point security checks are not performed yet.
+For websockets extensions use *firstWS*.
 __Tip:__ This is a good place for infrastructure logic like logging and monitoring.
 * `beforeRequestHandler` - before standard application router request handling, that is static resource serving or forwarding to destinations.
+For websockets extensions use *beforeRequestHandlerWS*.
 __Tip:__ This is a good place for custom REST API handling.
 * `beforeErrorHandler` - before standard application router error handling.
 __Tip:__ This is a good place to capture or customize error handling.